-Lincoln Park Zoo in Chicago says it has ended a program where visitors were allowed to touch or interact with wildlife, including reptiles and small mammals, following research that shows such encounters can be stressful to the animals.
+Lincoln Park Zoo in Chicago says it has ended a program where visitors were allowed to touch or interact with wildlife, including reptiles and small mammals.

-Existing research as well as media reports show why ambassador programs are ill-suited to modern zoos.
-The animals are placed under immense stress when they are removed from their enclosures for interactions with the public or are taken off-site for presentations in venues, including classrooms, auditoriums, libraries and television studios.
+The HSUS has long opposed the use of captive wild animals in public handling situations.
+Our undercover investigations at venues that offer public contact with captive wildlife, as well as whistleblower reports and U.S. Department of Agriculture inspection reports, indicate that animals are placed under immense stress when they are removed from their enclosures for interactions with the public or are taken off-site for presentations in venues, including classrooms, auditoriums, libraries and television studios.
 In some cases, such animals are permanently housed in quarantine settings because their off-site use exposes them to pathogens that may be transmitted to other animals at the zoo; quarantine settings are often sub-standard to the primary enclosure animals would be housed in if they were not traveling.

 Close encounters with wild animals also raise concerns about public health and safety.
 Removing animals from enclosures creates an opportunity for the animal to escape, posing a threat to both the animals and the public.
 Public contact, even when animals remain in their enclosures, presents a risk of injury and disease transmission to both the animals and the people interacting with them.